Exploring the pleasures and tribulations of cricket in West Scotland, and its key moment in international football history.

 Inventing cricket to feel eternity

 Glasgow is infamous for its football, but its cricket goes back to the early 19th century.
 The city provides clubs for the Scottish regional and national leagues sustained in the modern age by Scots, Scottish Asians, English, and students and workers from Commonwealth countries.
 Despite this, the recent run of poor summers has decimated playing seasons to the point where being a cricketer in the West of Scotland has almost become a grim definition of existential pointlessness.
-It causes men to obsessively scan the skies, monitor the weather forecasts on numerous devices and huddle together to stare down at rain-flayed puddles on the pitch, as if trying to divine some mystical answer to something more than the prospect of play for the day.
+It causes men, and occasionally women, to obsessively scan the skies, monitor the weather forecasts on numerous devices and huddle together to stare down at rain-flayed puddles on the pitch, as if trying to divine some mystical answer to something more than the prospect of play for the day.
 George Bernard Shaw once quipped that “the English are not very spiritual people, so they invented cricket to give them some idea of eternity.”
 On Shaw’s notion the Scots know more about eternity from foul weather than from a sport invented on a damp island whose climate, in typical British irony, is frequently ill-suited for play.

 Cricket: the fantasy and the reality